 How to build your own waste oil heater which works.

-See halfway down this page for details.
+See down this page for details.

 The parts required to build your own heater unit is: